$0 Nunavut Adoption Quick-Start Checklist

 The ACARA process requires formal statements from both parties to the adoption arrangement:

-Statement from the biological parents: Both biological parents (or the biological parent if the other is absent, deceased, or unknown) must confirm the customary adoption arrangement and their voluntary transfer of parental responsibilities.
-The statement must affirm that the arrangement is genuine and consistent with Inuit traditional practice.
-The Commissioner will explain the specific format required.
+Statement from the biological parents: The biological parents provide statements confirming the customary adoption arrangement and that it is genuine and consistent with Inuit traditional practice.
+The Commissioner will explain the specific format required and what documentation is available if a parent is absent, deceased, or unknown.

 Statement from the adoptive parents: The family raising the child provides a corresponding statement confirming that they have accepted full parental responsibilities for the child.